 Fairchild introduced a roughly parallel series of refinements:

-BACK_TO_TOP* The first series of Friendships proving a success, Fokker then introduced a second series with the "Mark 500", featuring a 1.5 meter (4 foot 11 inch) fuselage stretch to provide 52 seats, with high-density configurations cramming in 60 seats, along with Dart 532 engines.
-A militarized configuration, the "Mark 500M", was also built, with kit along the lines of that Mark 400M but with the stretched fuselage, permitting up to 60 paratroops or 30 stretchers.
+BACK_TO_TOP* The first series of Friendships proving a success, Fokker then introduced a second series with the "Mark 500", featuring a 1.5-meter (4 foot 11 inch) fuselage stretch to provide 52 seats, with high-density configurations cramming in 60 seats, along with Dart 532 engines.
+A militarized configuration, the "Mark 500M", was also built, with kit along the lines of the Mark 400M but with the stretched fuselage, permitting up to 60 paratroops or 30 stretchers.
 Fokker built a combi variant, the "Mark 600", as well.

-Fairchild -- more properly Fairchild-Hiller, following the acquisition of Hiller Helicopters in 1964 -- independently developed the stretched "FH-227", which appeared about two years before the Mark 500; it had a fuselage stretch of 1.83 meters (6 feet) and also had a capacity of 52 seats.
+Fairchild -- more properly Fairchild-Hiller, following the acquisition of Hiller Helicopters in 1964 -- independently developed the stretched "FH-227", which appeared about two years before the Mark 500; it had a fuselage stretch of 1.83 meters (6 feet), and also had a capacity of 52 seats.
 It was produced in a series of subvariants:

 * The Fokker F27 was built in special mission variants, one of the earliest being an aerial survey configuration with wide-angle cameras, initial flight being in 1973.
-It was followed by the the "F27 Maritime Patrol Aircraft (MPA)" or "F27 MAR", an F27 being modified as the initial prototype to perform its first flight in 1976.
+It was followed by the "F27 Maritime Patrol Aircraft (MPA)" or "F27 MAR", an F27 being modified as the initial prototype to perform its first flight in 1976.
 Two subvariants were built:

 The F27 Maritime Patrol Aircraft wasn't as popular as hoped, with about 15 sold to seven nations including Angola, the Netherlands, Nigeria, Peru, the Philippines, Spain, and Thailand.
 It couldn't meet competition with the US Lockheed P-3 Orion.